dyedgreen/deno-sqlite/README.md

 ### TL;DR

-If you just want something that works, use this library.
+If you want something that just works (and is fast) in the majority of cases, use this library.

 Depending on your specific needs, there is also [deno_sqlite_plugin](https://github.com/crabmusket/deno_sqlite_plugin), however this module seems to no longer be actively maintained.